jhallen/joe-editor/docs/man.md

 *from [c.jsf](http://joe-editor.hg.sourceforge.net/hgweb/joe-editor/joe-editor/file/tip/syntax/c.jsf.in),
 slightly modified*

-A (deterministic) state machine which performs lexical analysis of C.
+A deterministic state machine that performs lexical analysis of the target language is provided in a syntax file.
 (This is the "assembly language" of syntax highlighting.
-A separate program could be used to convert a regular expression NFA syntax into this format).
+A separate program could in principal be used to convert a regular expression NFA syntax into this format).

 Each state begins with:

     :<name> <color-name> <context>

-\<name\> is the state's name.
+<name\> is the state's name.

-\<color-name\> is the color used for characters eaten by the state (really a symbol for a user definable color).
+<color-name\> is the color used for characters eaten by the state
+(really a symbol for a user definable color).

-\<context\> tells JOE if the current character is part of a comment or a string.
+<context\> tells JOE if the current character is part of a comment or a
+string.
 This allows JOE to skip over comments and strings when matching characters such as parentheses.
 To use this feature, the highlighter_context option must be applied to the files highlighted by the